Ganden to Samye Trek

 01

-Upon your arrival at Gonggar Airport, you will be greeted by our representative, who will assist with immigration and airport formalities.
+This Ganden to Samye trek begins upon your arrival at Gonggar Airport, where you will be warmly greeted.
 From the airport, enjoy a scenic drive through the Yarlung Tsangpo River valley to reach the spiritual heart of Tibet, Lhasa.
 After arriving, check into your hotel and take the rest of the day to relax and acclimatize to the high-altitude environment.

-Upon your arrival at Gonggar Airport, you will be greeted by our representative, who will assist with immigration and airport formalities.
+This Ganden to Samye trek begins upon your arrival at Gonggar Airport, where you will be warmly greeted.
 From the airport, enjoy a scenic drive through the Yarlung Tsangpo River valley to reach the spiritual heart of Tibet, Lhasa.
 After arriving, check into your hotel and take the rest of the day to relax and acclimatize to the high-altitude environment.

 02